Tour Rating System

 We encourage people to consider their fitness and comfort levels carefully before undertaking these tours.
-To read more about how to prepare for the tours you might want to read our TDA Starter Kit – packed with details that help you prepare for a tour mentally and physically.
+To read more about how to prepare for the tours you might want to check out How to Prepare – a blog series packed with details that help you prepare for a tour mentally and physically.